 How to Track Time Effectively

-In a pinch, your business can track time using spreadsheets or even pen and paper.
-But time tracking software is a more efficient alternative that offers greater visibility into how time is being spent across teams.
-But there are better approaches…
+In a pinch, your business can track time using spreadsheets or even a pen and piece of paper.
+But time-tracking software is a more efficient alternative that offers greater visibility into how teams are spending their time.

-Time tracking software (like FreshBooks) can be integrated into other business solutions such as accounting and invoicing, human resources, project management and payroll.
-This way, you also save time on connecting your data around tracked time with the bottom line realities of billing and payments.
+Time-tracking software (like FreshBooks) can be integrated into other business solutions such as accounting and invoicing, human resources, project management and payroll.
+This way, you also save time connecting your data around tracked time with the bottom-line realities of billing and payments.
 And time tracking comes with a number of important features that spreadsheets will never provide, like:

 - Storing your information in a central location, meaning you’re never flipping between tabs or files

-- You’re saved from manual data entry tasks, since your team will enter their own time from their own account
+- Saving you from manual data entry tasks, since your team will enter their own time using their own accounts

-- You’ll have easy access to your project and team data
+- Easy access to your project and team data

-- Leveraging that data, you can run reports to derive business intelligence
+- The ability to leverage that data by running reports to derive business intelligence